MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ## Sensitivity labels for files reports

 The "Sensitivity labels for files" reports help you control access to sensitive content by finding sites storing [Office files that have sensitivity labels applied](/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files).
-You can review these sites to make sure the correct policies are applied.
+You can review these sites to ensure the correct policies are applied.

 ### Add the reports